winebarrel/activerecord-mysql-pkdump/README.md

-# Activerecord::Mysql::Pkdump
+# activerecord-mysql-pkdump

-TODO: Write a gem description
+Dump the type information of a non-standard primary key.

 ## Installation